 Hear from Our Families:

-homeschooling mother of six, enrolled since 2003
+homeschooling father of two, enrolled since 1998

 Thus, in our curriculum, we specifically take note of the appropriate method, as well as the appropriate content for the students.
 In Grades 3-5 there is an addition to the method of the K-2 years, the emphasis on developing patterns of language.
 This is accomplished by using copying, dictation, conversation, usage exercises and creative writing.
 In Grades 6-9 these patterns of language will be analyzed.
 To do that well, the student should have familiarity with various forms of language.
 From 3rd Grade on, we recommend the study of Latin as well.
 (And I am happy to report that our Latin students do very well.
 See our Students and Graduates page.)